 - Add the sugar to the chocolate and butter mix.1 cup coconut sugar

 - Sift in the the flour, cocoa powder, baking powder, and then add the mincemeat, salt, vanilla and flax egg.
-Fold the mixture until it's combined.2 tbsp ground flaxseed, 6 tbsps water, ¾ cup plain flour, ¼ cup cocoa powder, 1 tsp baking powder
+Fold the mixture until it's combined.2 tablespoon ground flaxseed, 6 tbsps water, ¾ cup plain flour, ¼ cup cocoa powder, 1 teaspoon baking powder

 - Pour the mixture into a baking sheet lined with grease proof paper.